instana/self-hosted-k8s/README.md

 The most important ones being:

-- acceptor: The acceptor is the main entry point for the instana-agent and receives raw TCP-traffic.
+- acceptor: The acceptor is the main entry point for the Instana agent and receives raw TCP-traffic.
 - eum-acceptor: The End-User–Monitoring-acceptor receives HTTP traffic coming from the EUM-scripts injected into your webapps
 - serverless-acceptor: The serverless-acceptor receives HTTP traffic containing metrics/traces from your serverless applications
 - butler: This is the Instana-IdP, handling all things security/athentication/authorization-related.
 It exposes the SignIn-pages via HTTP